Study Spanish in Córdoba

 ©Volker Poelzl.
 All Rights Reserved.

 Spanish continues to be one of the most popular foreign languages for Americans, and every year thousands of students of all ages travel abroad to Spanish-speaking countries to study the language.
 Argentina ranks high on the list of great destinations for Spanish classes for a number of reasons.
-Despite a weakening dollar Argentina continues to be a very affordable destination for language students from the U.S., and the country offers great cultural diversity, outstanding natural beauty, and a welcoming people.
+Argentina continues to be an affordable destination for language students from the U.S., and the country offers great cultural diversity, outstanding natural beauty, and a welcoming people.
 Argentina is also a well-developed country with a high standard of living, and foreign students will find all the amenities they are used to from home.

 Córdoba, located in central Argentina about 500 miles inland from Buenos Aires, stands out as one of Argentina’s best locations for foreign Spanish students.
 Córdoba is smaller and more intimate than Buenos Aires, and Spanish study provides a great opportunity to immerse yourself in the local culture, make friends with the locals, and learn the language.
 The cost of living is also lower in Córdoba than in Buenos Aires, and so are the course fees.
 The city has a large student population, which gives it a very dynamic cultural and social life.
 The city center, where the university is located, is alive with coffee houses, bookstores, bars and restaurants, as well as pleasant pedestrian malls, a busy shopping district, and large tree-lined squares.
 Language students will be able to enjoy movies, art exhibits, tango, as well as folkloric performances and a contemporary music scene all close to the city center.